DylanLongSE/crypto-nypto/README.md

   * Generate a secure Django Secret Key by running:
     - python -c "import secrets; print(secrets.token_urlsafe(50))"
-    - replace your secret key value with what was return from the previous command
+    - replace your secret key value with what was returned from the previous command

 5. Update crypto_nypto/settings.py
   * In this file, delete the following: